-The skill of deterministic forecasts derived using PM from each ensemble is compared by constructing time series of ETSs for 1-, 3-, and 6-h intervals at the 0.10-, 0.25-, and 0.50-inch rainfall thresholds (Fig. 4).
-For the ENS20 ensemble, in addition to computations using all 15 members, the ETSs computed using the ensemble mean from the 5 and 10 members with the best statistical consistency, as described by Eckel and Mass (2005) for a finite ensemble, are also examined [these members are noted in Table 2 and referred to as ENS20(5m) and ENS20(10m), hereafter].
-Thus, comparisons between ensembles with the same number of members can be made, and impacts of the additional members to ENS20 can be examined.
-The range of ensemble member ETSs for ENS4 and ENS20 are also shown in Figure 4.
+mean from the 5 and 10 members with the best statistical consistency, as described by Eckel and Mass (2005) for a finite ensemble, are also examined [these members are noted in Table 2 and referred to as ENS20(5m) and ENS20(10m) hereafter].
+Thus, comparisons between ensembles with the same number of members can be made, and the impacts of the additional members on ENS20 can be examined.
+The range of ensemble member ETSs for ENS4 and ENS20 are also shown in Fig. 4.

-Generally, both ENS4 and ENS20 tend to have maxima in ETS between forecast hours 9 and 15 when both models have had sufficient time to "spin-up" (e.g., Skamarock 2004) and synoptic-scale error growth should still be relatively small.
-In addition, these forecast hours correspond to the times at which the propagating rainfall axis in the Midwest is at its maximum amplitude, suggesting some enhanced predictability associated with long-lived MCSs, which occur most frequently at times corresponding to these forecast hours (e.g., Maddox et al. 1983).
-To verify that the maxima in ETS is not simply an artifact of relatively high bias (Hamill 1999), time series of average 3-hrly bias to which both ensemble mean forecasts were adjusted during computation of ETS are shown in Figure 5, along with the total number of grid-points in which observed precipitation above the specified threshold occurred.
+Generally, both ENS4 and ENS20 tend to have maxima in ETSs between forecast hours 9 and 15 when both models have had sufficient time to "spin up" (e.g., Skamarock 2004) and synoptic-scale error growth should still be relatively small.
+In addition, these forecast hours correspond to the times at which the propagating rainfall axis in the Midwest is at its maximum amplitude, suggesting some enhanced predictability associated with long-lived MCSs, which occur most frequently at times corresponding to these forecast hours (e.g., Maddox 1983).
+To verify that the maxima in ETS are not simply artifacts of relatively high biases (Hamill 1999), time series of average 3-hourly biases to which both ensemble mean forecasts were adjusted during computation of ETS are shown in Fig. 5, along with the total number of grid points in which the observed precipitation above the specified threshold occurred.
 Time series of bias are actually opposite in phase to those of ETS, implying that the maxima in ETS are truly a reflection of skill.
-In fact, it appears that ETS values are more dependent on observed points above the threshold analyzed, with larger observed rainfall areas corresponding to higher ETS, than they are bias (Fig. 5).
+In fact, it appears that ETS values are more dependent on observed points above the threshold analyzed, with larger observed rainfall areas corresponding to higher ETSs, than they are bias (Fig. 5).
 This dependence suggests that widespread precipitation events are more predictable than isolated events, and that the aggregate method for computing average ETS, which gives more weight to widespread precipitation events, should be associated with higher values of ETSs than those computed by simply averaging over all cases.